On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

 Motivated by the empirical results in the previous section, we study the training dynamics constrained to the 3-dimensional subspace spanned by $\valpha_3$, $\vbeta_2$, and $\vgamma_3$, finding several tight bounds for the emergence of the induction head.
+Specifically, we have the following assumptions: